 - Being able to negotiate in a fair way (while maintaining boundaries & values that are important to you)

 In order to build healthy relationships, we need to work on communicating our own boundaries as well as respecting other people’s boundaries.
 Sometimes this means learning healthy ways of working through our own emotions.
-This could mean talking to someone we trust like a counselor or family member about it, or engaging in an activity that helps us reflect and let go like writing, art, walking, etc. Sometimes it can be hard to deal or accept our partner’s boundaries, when they are not in line with what we want.
+This could mean talking to someone we trust like a counselor or family member about it, or engaging in an activity that helps us reflect and let go like writing, art, walking, etc. Sometimes it can be hard to deal or accept our partner’s boundaries when they are not aligned with what we want.
 Dealing with feelings of rejection or disappointment can be challenging and are also a normal part of life.

 Examples of healthy communication in setting boundaries: